ZipCPU/sdspi/README.md

 to warrant a new user guide.

 The controller is designed to support IO modes all the way up to the HS400 mode used by eMMC.
-HS400 is a DDR mode based off of a 200MHz IO clock, using a data strobe pin on return.
+HS400 is an eMMC DDR mode based off of a 200MHz IO clock, using a data strobe pin on return.
 Also supported are an SDR mode using a 200MHz clock, DDR and SDR modes using a 100MHz clock, as well as both DDR and SDR support for integer divisions of the 100MHz clock, starting with a 50MHz clock and going all the way down to 100kHz.
 This is all based upon a nominal 100MHz system clock, together with a 400MHz clock for SERDES support.
 For designs without 8:1 and 1:8 SERDES IO components, 100MHz and slower clocks are still supported, depending upon whether or not DDR I/O components are available.
 Both open-drain and push-pull IOs are supported, and the front end can switch between the two as necessary based upon options within a PHY configuration register.